MicrosoftDocs/dynamics-365-intelligent-order-management/topics/create-new-provider.md

 3. Perform the action.

-    1. If necessary, transform the records as a part of the action.
+    1. If necessary, transform the records using the **Transform Message with Power Query Online** child flow.

         1. **Provider name**: The name of the provider to be linked to the action.
 The name must be the same name as your provider definition.